Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Conclusions and Future Work

-\paragraph{Extension to other team sports.} The semantic-distance paradigm is not football-specific.
-Any domain where heterogeneous agents pursue collective objectives against an adaptive opponent admits the same formalization: a shared attribute space, a library of strategy templates, and a distance metric modulated by contextual pressure.
-Candidate sports include basketball, rugby, American football, ice hockey, and water polo.
-Of particular interest are \emph{mixed human–robotic teams}, such as those competing in RoboCup leagues, where artificial players exhibit well-defined, quantifiable capability profiles that map naturally onto macro-attribute vectors.
+The semantic-distance paradigm is not football-specific.
+Any domain where heterogeneous agents pursue collective objectives against an adaptive opponent admits the same formalization: a shared attribute space, a~library of strategy templates, and~a distance metric modulated by contextual pressure.
+Candidate sports include basketball, rugby, American football, ice hockey, and~water polo.
+Of~particular interest are \emph{mixed human–robotic teams}, such as those competing in RoboCup leagues, where artificial players exhibit well-defined, quantifiable capability profiles that map naturally onto macro-attribute~vectors.